Xavier-Lam/wechat-django/docs/guide/oauth.rst

 :func:`~wechat_django.authentication.OAuthSessionAuthentication.authenticate`
 method.

-In the override, you need call the parent authenticate first to get the wechat_user instance, then using the instance to get your user instance.
+In the override, you need to call the parent authenticate first to get the wechat_user instance, then using the instance to get your user instance.

 .. code-block:: python